Montgomery County Leadership: Leslie Heffernen, Chair of the Board, Ambler Savings Bank

 When I was at Syracuse, the chaplain of the sports teams was Father Charles Borgognoni.
 If you went to any basketball game, you would see him sitting with the team.
 He was a great priest at the Syracuse Newman Center.
 He said to me, “I know the key to life.”
 I said, “What is that?”
 He said, “Self-discipline.”

 That was the best advice anyone ever gave to me – self-discipline.
-When I had to study, I would study.
+When I had to study, I would study..

-Father Borgognoni taught me about self-discipline, not to let anyone take that away from you, and not to make any decisions or take any actions that you’ll later regret.
+Father Borgognoni taught me about self-discipline, not to let anyone take that away from you and not make any decisions or take any actions that you’ll later regret.
 For example, if you go to an office party and people are drinking.
 I always say, “No, I don’t drink at office functions.”
 That’s self-discipline, and some people could really benefit from that.

 "*" indicates required fields